 "I caught the end of the game after I got home from shooting," she says.
 "My parents are die-hard Red Sox fans, and I called them last night after they won.
 My mom was like, 'Your father and I split a bottle of wine.'
 They were both a little bit toasted."

 Poehler laughs loudly at the thought of her tipsy Bostonian parents celebrating a Red Sox win.
 I ask if she thinks she's a generous laugher.
 "I don't break in scenes, but I do laugh too much," she says.
 "I was just directing Broad City, and the sound guy asked me, 'Can you laugh less during the takes?'
 And I was like, 'I can't promise you anything.'
 I like to laugh a lot.
-I have a crazy maniacal laugh that I try to maintain through diet and exercise." (via)
+I have a crazy maniacal laugh that I try to maintain through diet and exercise." (via)and i know you love national treasure alison janney just as much as i do. i'm going to make the west wing my next netflix adventure, i think. fave part:

 Okay, let's talk about Masters of Sex.
 The scene in which Margaret takes the questionnaire about her sex life was one of the most heartbreaking things I've seen on TV.
 I loved that so much, and — well, I don't know if my mother would like to hear this, but I did channel my mother in that scene.
 Just because she has such a grace about her, and a soft humor, and I can just imagine her back in that time, being asked those questions.
 And I love her so much, but it would be the most awkward thing in the world for her to try to answer those questions gracefully.
 Like when Margaret says, "Well, I'm a fast learner.
 I taught myself Italian."
 God, the writers just handled it so beautifully.
 I'm telling you, this was some of the best writing and the best scenes that I've gotten to play, really, in my life.
 Such a beautiful emotional journey with this woman.
-And she's not a victim; she's a strong, strong woman. (via)
+And she's not a victim; she's a strong, strong woman. (via)but also:

 Oh God, what did I say?